SaraConsoliACN/eudi-wallet-it-docs/docs/en/wallet-attestation.rst

     **WSCD:** The Wallet Instance MAY use a local WSCD for key generation on devices that support this feature.
 On Android devices, Strongbox is RECOMMENDED, Trusted Execution Environment (TEE) SHOULD be used only when Strongbox is unavailable.
 For iOS devices, Secure Elements (SE) SHOULD be used.
 Given that each OEM offers a distinct SDK for accessing the local WSCD, the discussion hereafter will address this topic in a general context.

-**Step 7**: The Wallet Instance uses the Device Integrity Service, providing a "challenge" and the Cryptographic Hardware Key Tag to acquire the Key Attestation.
+**Step 7**: The Wallet Instance uses the Device Integrity Service, providing a "challenge" and the Cryptographic Hardware Key Tag to acquire the Key Assertion.

 .. note::

     **Device Integrity Service:** In this section the Device Integrity Service is considered as it is provided by device manufacturers.
 This service allows the verification of a key being securely stored within the device's hardware through a signed object.
 Additionally, it offers the verifiable proof that a specific Wallet Instance is authentic, unaltered, and in its original state using a specialized signed document made for this scope.

     The service also incorporates details in the signed object, such as the device type, model, app version, operating system version, bootloader status, and other relevant information to assess the device has not been compromised.
-For Android the service used is `Key Attestation`_ in addition to `Play Integrity API`_, while for iOS the `DeviceCheck`_ service.
+For Android the service used is `Key Assertion`_ in addition to `Play Integrity API`_, while for iOS the `DeviceCheck`_ service.
     This service, specifically developed by the manufacturer, is already integrated within the Android or iOS SDKs, so there is no need for a predefined endpoint to access it.
 Moreover, as it is specifically developed in the mobile architecture, it does not need to be registered as a Federation Entity, through the national accreditation systems.

 **Step 8**: The Device Integrity Service performs the following actions:

-* Creates a Key Attestation that is linked with the provided "challenge" and the public key of the Wallet Hardware.
+* Creates a Key Assertion that is linked with the provided "challenge" and the public key of the Wallet Hardware.
 * Incorporates information pertaining to the device's security.
-* Uses an OEM private key to sign the Key Attestation, therefore verifieable with the related OEM certificate, confirming that the Cryptographic Hardware Keys are securely managed by the operating system.
+* Uses an OEM private key to sign the Key Assertion, therefore verifieable with the related OEM certificate, confirming that the Cryptographic Hardware Keys are securely managed by the operating system.

-**Step 9**: The Wallet Instance sends the ``challenge`` with Key Attestation and Cryptographic Hardware Key Tag to the Wallet Provider Backend in order to register the Wallet Instance identified with the Cryptographic Hardware Key public key.
+**Step 9**: The Wallet Instance sends the ``challenge`` with Key Assertion and Cryptographic Hardware Key Tag to the Wallet Provider Backend in order to register the Wallet Instance identified with the Cryptographic Hardware Key public key.

 .. note::

-  The Key Attestation (``key_attestation``) MUST be encoded in base64.
+  The Key Assertion (``key_assertion``) MUST be encoded in base64.

 .. code-block:: http